 The cons of my setup:

 - The mouse is not at typing height; I have to either reach down a bit for it or reach up a bit for the laptop’s trackpad.
-I tend to alternate between both; it’s not much of an issue, and actually also a nice change of movement.
+I tend to alternate between both and enjoy the change of movement, although sometimes I find a small box to put the mouse on separately.

-- Ideally some smart product engineer will eventually build an all-in-one setup that is lighter and more stable than this cobbled-together solution that is more stable.
-I haven’t had any issues with this falling over, but a single solution would be hopefully more stable, as well as lighter.
+- Ideally some smart product engineer will eventually build an all-in-one setup that is lighter and more stable than this cobbled-together solution.
+I haven’t had any issues with this falling over, but a single solution would be much nicer and presumably more secure.

 - A Chromebook laptop: I’ve used a Chromebook as my sole laptop for more than five years.
-They tend to be fast, worry-free, and easily replaceable if something goes wrong (you’ve got everything in the cloud).
+They tend to be fast, worry-free, and easily replaceable if something goes wrong on the road (you’ve got everything in the cloud).
+Pictured is the Lenovo Yoga C630 which is snappy and has a great large touch screen, but is no longer available and replaced by the similar (well, better) Lenovo Chromebook Laptop.
+(For lighter weight travel I’ve also loved the Lenovo Chromebook Duet, a combo tablet and computer with a detachable keyboard, but it’s too small for this full standing desk situation.)

 - An attached second screen (0.808 kg. / 28.5 ounces): This attachable/removable slide-out screen is a key to the whole setup.
-I’m using the Mobile Pixels Duex Pro reviewed here.
+I’m using the Mobile Pixels Duex Pro — my full review of the Duex is here.

-- A Nexstand laptop stand (0.238 kg. / 8.395 oz.): This stand is lovely for seated work as well.
+- A laptop stand (0.238 kg. / 8.395 oz.): This stand is lovely for seated work as well.
 Notice below how the laptop is moved over to one side a bit, rather than in the middle of the stand.
 This is to balance the weight of the second screen.
 Yes, I was worried at first, but it’s pretty stable and I haven’t knocked it over in three months of use, nor has the sometimes strong wind outside.
+I’m using the Nexstand which is sturdy enough for this two monitor setup and yet folds up light and small for convenient carrying.

-- A portable folding laptop table (1.93 kg. / 4.2 lbs.): This is designed for people who use their laptops on a sofa or bed, but this one works well enough for standing.
+- A portable folding laptop table (1.93 kg. / 4.2 lbs.): I purchased this laptop table, which is designed for people who use their laptops on a sofa or bed, but this one works well enough for standing.
 Importantly, it is adjustable in height.
 Ideally I would find a tray that is a bit more square-shaped to accommodate both the Nexstand and a mouse.
 And lighter, and that folded down smaller.
 Or an all-in-one standing portable laptop stand, if any engineers out there are listening…

-- A portable external keyboard (0.417 kg.or 14.71 oz.): This Logitech model is the best tradeoff I’ve found between portability and a full typing experience.
-Ideally I would like to find an ergonomic portable keyboard, but the only truly portable one I’ve tried was too cramped to do useful typing on.
+- A portable external keyboard (0.417 kg.or 14.71 oz.): The Logitech K380 is the best tradeoff I’ve found between portability and a full typing experience.
+Ideally I would like to find a more ergonomic portable keyboard, but the only truly portable “ergonomic” keyboard I’ve tried was too cramped to do useful typing on.

 - A portable external mouse (0.132 kg. / 4.656 oz.): I’m more likely to use this when seated than standing, though I do use it some standing.
-It’s not at an ideal height in my current setup when standing.
+I use the Logitech M720, which is snappy and light.

-- A travel adapter and multi-plug with USB-C (reviewed here) (0.126 kg / 4.45 oz.): be prepared to mate any plug with any socket, wherever you end up.
+- A travel adapter (0.126 kg / 4.45 oz.): My favorite is the Epicka (reviewed here), which allows you to mate any plug with any socket, wherever you end up.

-The elements of my portable standing desk all packed up can go in any daypack or carry-on, except for the laptop tray, which is a bit big for that.
+The elements of my portable standing desk all packed up can go in any daypack or carry-on (like my favorite wheeled backpack carry-on), except for the laptop tray, which is a bit big for that.

 Seated Version: Two Monitors at Eye Height on a Portable Stand